For information about any of our programs, application, or any of our other student services please contact us:

 Graduates with skills produced in the program would find employment in a variety of fields and positions; the occupational code does not fully represent all job titles where graduates would find employment so provides an incomplete picture of the job outlook.
 MTI has consistently heard from its advisory boards across many industries that there are not enough technicians skilled in GPS/GIS and mapping technologies.
 Their companies are increasingly relying on these technologies for planning, development, and maintenance activities within their respective industries.
 We anticipate graduates of the GPS/GIS Mapping Technician program to be employed in a variety of industries: mining, quarrying, and oil and gas extraction; utilities and communication; construction; manufacturing; transportation; and forestry and water resources.

 *Placement data is gathered through graduate surveys, faculty-collected data, and phone surveys started after six months of graduation.
-In 2017, 2 of the 2 graduates responded to the survey.
-Employment/Continuing Education rate is figured by: (graduates employed or continuing education)/(responding graduates who are seeking employment and are not in military service).
+In 2018, 3 of the 3 graduates responded to the survey.
+Employment rate is figured by: (graduates employed)/(responding graduates who are seeking employment).